Poisson Reduction: An example

 \subsection{Questions and future directions}

+The theory of Poisson reduction can be further developed, as it has been obtained under the assumption that the orbit space $M/G$ is a smooth manifold.
+This result could be proved under weaker hypothesis, for instance requiring that $M/G$ is an orbifold.

+As stated in the introduction, the idea of momentum map and Poisson reduction can be also used for the study of symmetries in quantum mechanics.
+In particular, the approach of deformation quantization would provide a relation between classical and quantum symmetries.
+A notion of quantum momentum map has been defined in \cite{me}, \cite{me1} and it can be used to define the quantization of the Poisson reduction.

-This paper generalizes the Marsden-Weinstein reduction to the formalism of the Poisson geometry.
-The reformulation in terms of Dirac structures suggests the idea of a generalization of the Poisson reduction to actions of Dirac Lie groups \cite{MJ} on Dirac manifolds \cite{Co}.
-A possible development of this theory is its integration to symplectic groupoids by means of the theories on the integrability of Poisson brackets \cite{CF} and Poisson Lie group actions \cite{FP}.
-On the other hand, in \cite{me}, \cite{me1} a quantum momentum map has been defined.
-The Poisson reduction might be quantized using the quantum groups theory \cite{Ch} as a quantization of the Poisson Lie groups and Kontsevich's theory for the quantization of Poisson manifolds \cite{K}.
+At classical level, Poisson reduction could be generalized to actions of Dirac Lie groups \cite{MJ} on Dirac manifolds \cite{Co}.
+Finally, a possible development of this theory is its integration to symplectic groupoids by means of the theories on the integrability of Poisson brackets \cite{CF} and Poisson Lie group actions \cite{FP}.